Boyz n the Hood: Plot

-In 1984, 10-year-old Tre Styles lives with his single mother, Reva Devereaux, in South Central Los Angeles.
-After Tre gets into a fight at school, his teacher informs Reva that although intelligent, he lacks maturity and respect.
-Reva concernedly sends him to live in the Crenshaw neighborhood with his strict but also caring and attentive father, Furious Styles, hoping their son will learn life lessons from him, as Furious is her ex-husband.
+In 1984, 10-year-old Jason "Tre" Styles III lives with his single mother, Reva Devereaux, in South Central Los Angeles.
+After Tre gets into an altercation at school, his teacher informs Reva that although intelligent, he lacks maturity and respect.
+Reva concernedly sends him to the Crenshaw neighborhood, hoping he will learn life lessons from his strict but also caring and attentive father Jason "Furious" Styles Jr., who is also her ex-husband.

-While in Crenshaw, Tre reunites with childhood friends Darrin "Doughboy" Baker, Doughboy's half-brother Ricky, and their friend Chris.
-One night, Furious notifies the LAPD after shooting at a burglar but missing.
-Two officers arrive an hour later; the white officer, Graham, is civil and professional, while the black officer, Coffey, hostilely uses a racist epithet to describe the perpetrator.
-The next day, Chris leads Tre and his friends to a dead body, after which a group of teenagers harasses them.
-Later on, en route back from a fishing trip, both father and son notice Doughboy and Chris being arrested for shoplifting.
+While in Crenshaw, Tre reunites with childhood friends Darrin "Doughboy" Baker, Doughboy's half-brother Ricky, and their friend Chris Brown.
+One night, Furious notifies the LAPD, after shooting, of a burglar sneaking into their house who ultimately escapes.
+An hour later, two police officers arrive: Graham, the white officer, is civil and professional, while Coffey, the black officer, is hostile and demonstrates self-hatred.
+The next day, Chris leads his friends to a dead body, after which they are harassed by a group of Crips-affiliated teenagers.
+Later on, while returning from a fishing trip, Tre and Furious notice Doughboy and Chris being arrested for shoplifting.

-Seven years later, Doughboy, now a Crip and drug dealer, is released from prison.
-Attending his homecoming party are Chris, now paraplegic due to a gunshot wound, and new friends and fellow Crips Dooky and Monster.
+Seven years later, Doughboy, now a Crip, high school dropout and drug dealer, is released from prison.
+Attending his homecoming party are Chris, now paraplegic from a gunshot wound, and new friends and fellow Crips Dooky and Monster.
 Ricky, now a star running back at Crenshaw High School, lives with his mother Brenda, his girlfriend Shanice, and their toddler son.
 Lewis Crump, a visiting University of Southern California recruiter, instructs Ricky to obtain an SAT score above a 700 to qualify for a football scholarship.
-Meanwhile, Tre, now mature and responsible, hopes to attend college with his girlfriend Brandi.
+Meanwhile, Tre, now mature and responsible, hopes to attend college with his girlfriend Brandi Harris.
+Their relationship is troubled over Tre's desire to have sex, while Brandi is a traditional Catholic who wants to wait until after marriage.

-During a nighttime street gathering on Crenshaw Boulevard, Ferris, a member of the rival Bloods gang, bumps and provokes Ricky, inciting a confrontation that involves Doughboy flashing a handgun.
-Ferris fires an automatic MAC-10 into the air, frightening all present into fleeing.
-Police soon pull Tre and Ricky over, and Coffey threateningly holds his revolver to Tre's throat.
+At a nighttime street gathering on Crenshaw Boulevard, Ferris, a member of the rival Bloods gang, bumps and provokes Ricky, inciting a confrontation that involves Doughboy flashing a handgun.
+Ferris fires an automatic weapon into the air, frightening all present into fleeing.
+As Tre and Ricky flee, they are pulled over by Officer Coffey, who harasses and intimidates them.
 Tre later retreats to Brandi's house and breaks down in her arms.
-After she comforts him and leads him to her bedroom, they partake in sexual intercourse for the first time.
+After she comforts him, they have sex for the first time.